GeoscienceAustralia/dea-ard-scene-select/README.rst

    :header: "Branch name", "Use"

    "master", "Stable code base"
-   "v10-prod", "The branch used in production.
+   "production", "The branch used in production.
 It is the .env files that are used in production."
    "develop", "The development branch."
    "module-prod", "The branch used to produce a module."